that-webdev-dude/tech-page-concept/README.md

 ### Design Concept

+This is a technical documentation page about a real [NPM](https://www.npmjs.com) package named ["type-is-plain-object"](https://www.npmjs.com/package/type-is-plain-object), an NPM package developed and mantained by myself.

 The web page follows a clean and minimalistic design approach, focusing on simplicity and clarity.
-It utilizes a dark color scheme with white text to create a visually appealing and modern aesthetic.
-A dark theme together with white text and a vibrant primary color, ensure "no distraction" for the user who needs to go through the document.
+A dark theme together with white text and a vibrant primary color, creates a modern aesthetic ensuring "no distraction" for the user who needs to go through the document.
 The styles are from ClusterCSS, a minimal Sass framework developed by myself.
-All the Sass code is compiled into CSS using Parcel as a build tool.
+Check the cluster-css repo here!

 The title "type is plain object" is displayed prominently, followed by a paragraph explaining the purpose of the JavaScript utility.
 The header section also includes a button labeled "view on GitHub," which serves as a direct link to the GitHub repository of the project.